 For small to medium companies, with a reduced staff and smaller budgets, accomplishing more in less time is key to remain relevant.
-This means aiming for less time wasted in the airport, arriving closer to destination and then departing right after delivering a product, once a problem in the field is solved or immediately after a meeting.
+This means aiming for less time wasted in the airport or parking, arriving closer to destination and then departing right after delivering a product, once a problem in the field is solved or immediately after a meeting.
 This avoids the need to wait until the one daily commercial flight to your city departs from a regional or domestic terminal.

 The previous is actually a game-changer in the success of smaller companies, searching for underdeveloped markets with the aim to get to the few places where multinational corporations still haven’t find interest in taking action.
 This often means to go places with reduced to no commercial airline connections; precisely where private aviation thrives by landing in places where large aircraft can’t and reducing, sometimes even in hours, lengthy and costly ground transfers before reaching your final destination.